 On the banned list at Chinatown bar Hop Sing Laundromat because of some transgression, like wearing flip-flops?

-At least now you can get four cocktails from Lê, Hop Sing’s singular-named owner, who is contributing to Germantown Garden, the offshoot of Vesper Dayclub at 1029 Germantown Ave., across from the Piazza in Northern Liberties.
-(It has a more — shall we say — liberal admissions policy.)
+For now, you can get four cocktails from Lê, Hop Sing’s singular-named owner, at Germantown Garden, the offshoot of Vesper Dayclub at 1029 Germantown Ave., across from the Piazza in Northern Liberties.
+(It has a more, shall we say, liberal admission policy.)

 The cocktails, served in pitchers that serve four and priced at $30, are: